thycotic/privman-docs/app-control/filters/types/application/cmdline.md

 ## Examples

 A commandline filter examines the commandline (excluding the primary executable) and applies a pattern match (Exact, Partial or Regular Expression).

+For example allowing /FlushDNS as a command for IPConfig.